Supporting Injured Climbers: A Retention Strategy Gyms Can’t Ignore

 Climbers often focus on physical rehab – but overlook the mental side of injury.
 That’s where your gym can step up and make a big difference.

-Even minor injuries can lead to major emotional setbacks: fear of reinjury, frustration over lost progress, or a dip in confidence and motivation.
+Even minor injuries can lead to major emotional setbacks: frustration over lost progress or a dip in confidence and motivation.
 Without support, these can slow down recovery or keep climbers away from the gym longer than necessary.

 Here’s how your gym can help support the psychological side of recovery: